MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ## Detailed description of new Microsoft PowerShell SharePoint Server cmdlets

-This section lists the new PowerShell cmdlets for SharePoint Server 2019.
+This section lists the new PowerShell cmdlets for SharePoint Server 2019 Public Preview.

 ### New User Profile Synchronization PowerShell cmdlets